mohsinalimat/ContainerScrollViewController/README.md

 Most importantly, ContainerScrollViewController takes care of several tricky [edge cases](#special-cases-handled) involving the keyboard and device orientation changes.

+An explanation of [how ContainerScrollViewController works](#how-it-works) is provided below.

 ## Installation

 To install ContainerScrollViewController using CocoaPods, add the following to your Podfile: